|Articles you can help complete (Edit)|

 - This is what makes a Stormwall a worthwhile option with Caine2 - Fire for Effect means you fully boost one Big Gun, allocate one focus to boost the attack roll of the second and use the Power Up focus to boost the damage roll.

 - Its MAT and RAT are decidedly average for Cygnar.
 In particular, its MAT is lower than anything on the Ironclad chassis, so it can be a risk to commit it to melee against models with even a slightly above average DEF.

 Tricks & Tips

-- Outside of zapping enemies, Lightning pods are ubiquitous tools; use them for zone contesting, score on flags, block charge lanes, or just jam the advance of enemy heavy hitters which rely on slams or charges - especially other, huge based models.
+- Outside of zapping enemies, Lightning pods are ubiquitous tools.
+Use them for zone contesting, score on flags, block charge lanes, or just jam the advance of enemy heavy hitters which rely on slams or charges - especially other, huge based models.
 They are also good starting points for electro leaps.
 Due to their immobile nature they're also good at keeping models in place, if you expect them to be pushed.

 - 2 Sustained Fire template can secure you a 9" wide zone.
 If have Gun mages around, use the same trick, as with the Cyclone, and push enemies into it with Thunderbolt rounds.